isomerpages/moe-cedargirlssec/_admissions/Direct School Admission to Year 1 in 2026.md

 more information on Cedar Symphonic Band.</p>
 <p></p>
 <h5><strong>DSA (Social Innovation)</strong><br></h5>
-<p>Our DSA (Social Innovation) programme aims to develop students to be advocates
+<p>Our DSA (<u>Social Innovation</u>) programme aims to develop students
-for social change and nurture their talents in creating user-centric solutions for the community that they serve.</p>
+to be advocates for social change and nurture their talents in creating user-centric solutions for the community that they serve.</p>
 <p>The programme comprises:
 <br>a.
 Training in Design Thinking and Innovation
 <br>b.
 Training in Persuasive Communication Skills